Budibase/website/content/blog/data/workflow-management-database-design.md

 1. A unique ID.
 2. A descriptive name.

-But, Postgres won’t allow us to create a direct many-to-many relationship, so we’ll also need a Junction table.
+But, Postgres won’t allow us to create a direct many-to-many relationship, so we’ll also need a Junction table to achieve this in our workflow engine.
 This defines the relationship between our two tables by storing their respective unique IDs as foreign keys.

-So, here’s what our data model looks like so far - in theory:
+So, here’s a visual representation of what our data model looks like so far - in theory:

 ![Workflow management database design](https://res.cloudinary.com/daog6scxm/image/upload/v1689941558/cms/workflow-management-database-design/1_an1x1r.webp "Workflow management database design")